pelevesque/Kohana3_Lieux/README.md

 If you add translations to the i18n folder, the country names will be returned in alphabetical order.

-NOTE: You must install the 'countries' table to use this method.
+NOTE: You must install the *countries* table to use this method.

 ```php
 // Get the countries from the 'countries' table.